OOPSLA2025Submission/HEMVM/README.md

 * [Guide](https://support.metamask.io/managing-my-wallet/accounts-and-addresses/how-to-import-an-account/#importing-using-a-private-key) on how to add an account using a private key to Metamask.

-* [Guide](https://petra.app/docs/use#import-an-existing-account) on how to add an account using a private key to Petra Wallet.

 Once the client is running, run the follwing command once to set up your profile:

 `aptos init` - to set up the CLI (run this only the first time after you have installed the Aptos CLI, choose options `local` and put `0x86b94222e0e35d40f8c54f398dce41f89203708ffc18fbc0e3cf0edbf75b00c3` private key once asked - you can put your own private key as well)